great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_databricks_spark_cluster.rst

 #. **Configure a Data Context in Memory.**

 The following snippet shows Python code that instantiates and configures a Data Context in memory.
-Copy this snippet into a cell in your Databricks Spark notebook.
+Copy this snippet into a cell in your Databricks Spark notebook, replace the ``TODO`` stubs with paths to your stores, and run.

 .. code-block:: python
    :linenos: